“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 ...Well.
 That made sense, Sairek supposed.

 Varhi shook his head.
-“Well Sairek, since you’re the Prince, you should know how these things operate, right?”
+“Well Sairek, since you’re a Prince, you should know how these things operate, right?”

 Sairek turned to face Varhi.
 “Sort of… This looks a lot like Marid's gate, actually.
 I can say a key isn’t out of the question still.
 The walls are meant to keep things out and not in, after all.
 In Marid though, the key isn’t a physical thing.
 It’s more like a special code… a magical one.
 A specific signature.
 We do the same for our letters and with sealing them, just those are more… mundane.”
 He explained, glancing at the gate, then looking back at Varhi.